Trusted WordPress tutorials, when you need them most.

 Viewing Category and Tags Reports in WordPress

-How to Improve Your Category and Tag Pages in WordPress
+Bonus: Improve Your Category and Tag Pages in WordPress

-Following are a few easy-to-implement tips that you can use to improve your category and tag archive pages.
+The following are a few easy-to-implement tips that you can use to improve your category and tag archive pages.

 1. Use Excerpts Instead of Full Posts

 You can also do that on your own.
 Simply install and activate the Advanced Excerpt plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 After that, go to Settings » Excerpt page and scroll down to Display on section.
-From here, you can select excerpt length and style options for your excerpts.
+From here, you can select the excerpt length and style options for your excerpts.

-Don’t forget to click on the save changes button to store your settings.
+Don’t forget to click on the ‘Save changes’ button to store your settings.
+To learn more, please see our guide on how to customize WordPress excerpts without coding.

-That’s all your WordPress categories and tag pages will now show excerpts instead of full posts.
+That’s all.
+Your WordPress categories and tag pages will now show excerpts instead of full posts.

 2. Add Category and Tag Descriptions

 Just like your posts and pages, you can also add descriptions for your category and tag archive pages.
-Simply go to Posts » Categories page and click on the Edit link below a category.

-This will open the category editor screen.
-From here, you can edit category name, slug, and provide a description of what kind of articles users will find under this category.
+From here, you can edit the category name and slug and provide a description of what kind of articles users will find under this category.

 Repeat the process to add descriptions for all your category and tag pages.

-Note: All top SEO plugins will automatically use your category description as meta description for category pages.
+Note: All top SEO plugins will automatically use your category description as a meta description for category pages.

 3. Add Category and Tag Icon Images

-By default, all categories and tag pages look quite similar to each other.
 You can add an image to your category tag page to make them stand apart and look more interesting.

-See our tutorial on how to add taxonomy images in WordPress for detailed instructions.
+Please see our tutorial on how to add taxonomy images in WordPress for detailed instructions.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.